 You should find out your employer’s policy on making reports of sexual harassment and report the behavior to your supervisor and human resources.
 If any of your coworkers are aware of the sexual harassment, write down their names and phone numbers.
 They might be able to testify in court if your case makes it to trial.

 It’s crucial that you don’t attempt to handle the situation on your own.
-You could end up making it worse, and attorney defending your employer could use your words against you in court.
+You could end up making it worse, and an attorney defending your employer could use your words against you in court.
 Contact an experienced sexual harassment and gender discrimination lawyer to handle the legal aspects on your behalf.
 When you hire The Law Firm of Morgan Rooks, P.C., we’ll perform our own investigation into the incident and collect all relevant evidence.

 What Is a Statute of Limitations?